- Laser cut sample

 |Our supply:||Stock material|

 |Your supply:||Not all plywood can be laser cut.
 Make sure your plywood is interior grade with an MR glue line.
 Get in touch to find out more.|

 A high strength laminated sheet material made from Birch timber.
 Both faces are grade BB which allows for patches and other minor knots / imperfections.
 Commonly used wood material for laser cutting and engraving.
 Bonded with MR glue line and known as laser plywood in the industry.

 Art & sculpture, Jewellery, signage, model making, light construction work, furniture and cabinet making, retail display.

 As a natural material, please be aware the tone and grain line can vary from sheet to sheet.
 Thinner sheets can also be prone to warping.
 All sheets are laser cut engraved with a horizontal grain line.

-As a natural material burn marks are caused during the cutting process that are minimized using the following standardized cutting methods.
+As a natural material burn marks are caused during the cutting process that are minimised using the following standardised cutting methods.

 Very small flares can occur on the surface where the laser fires at the beginning of the path of a vector line / shape.
 These marks can be easily sanded off with a fine grit wet and dry paper.

 For up to 6mm as standard, the bottom surface is masked with protective tape to minimise burn marks causes when the laser meets the laser bed.
 Unfortunately for thicknesses of 9mm and over protective tape can’t be used as it peels during the cutting process.
 Therefore burn marks will occur on the reverse.

 Cut widths & Kerf